White House pushes for limited coronavirus relief bill as broader effort meets resistance

 President Donald Trump on Friday offered a $1.8 trillion coronavirus relief package in talks with Pelosi after urging his team on Twitter to “go big” - moving closer to Pelosi’s $2.2 trillion proposal.
 That came after Trump earlier last week said he was calling off negotiations until after the Nov.
 3 election.

-Trump’s reversal and higher offer drew criticism from at least 20 Senate Republicans, who said they were concerned a deal would cost Republicans support in the upcoming elections.
+Trump’s reversal and higher offer drew criticism from several Senate Republicans, many of whom are uneasy about the nation’s growing debt and concerned a deal would cost Republicans support in the upcoming election.

+Federal Reserve officials have urged Congress to be aggressive in supporting the U.S. economy.
+The head of the Minneapolis Federal Reserve Bank on Sunday said the recovery had “flattened out” indicating the need for further stimulus.

+“A lot of people are suffering.
+A lot of small businesses are suffering,” Minneapolis Fed chief Neel Kashkari said on CBS’ “Face the Nation.”
+“We need Congress to continue to be aggressive so that the recovery can be stronger.”

 “I think if an agreement can be reached, they will go along with it,” he said, adding that there will be “further efforts of negotiation” on a package this week.